 When you hire Oberheiden, P.C., you will be represented by former Department of Justice officials and seasoned attorneys with significant experience in healthcare law matters.
 Salt Lake City healthcare fraud defense attorneys at Oberheiden, P.C. represent clients in Salt Lake City and surrounding communities who are under audit, investigation, or subject to prosecution for alleged healthcare fraud.
+Our team features:

 - Former Department of Justice Trial Attorneys

 - Experience of More than 2,000 Healthcare Fraud Investigations

 Strategic Legal Defense for All Healthcare Fraud Matters in Salt Lake City, Utah

 Our attorneys are prepared to represent Utah physicians and healthcare executives in cases involving allegations of: